Where to Go, What to Know for Fall 2020

 Monitor campus updates (page managed by Public Affairs), including news related to the pandemic and comprehensive news affecting the entire UC Berkeley community (students, faculty, staff, and the general public).

 The coronavirus pandemic has defined 2020 as an unprecedented and challenging time around the world.
-UC Berkeley programs, departments, services, and student organizations are adapting to accommodate the latest health and safety guidelines and find the best way to continue to support your education and wellbeing.
+UC Berkeley programs, departments, services, and student organizations are resourceful and resilient, adapting to find the best way to continue to support your education and wellbeing.